Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 It's recommended to have a balanced mix of death and play powers on your chosen suspects.

 As usual, when the action gives a choice, the currently active player is the one to make it.

+@TODO: The rules table with all suspects + their actions explained.
 {{% /rules-block %}}

 {{% rules-block heading="Big Hands Variant" %}}
-Instead of drawing cards as you go, deal the _whole deck_ at the start (as fairly as possible).
+Instead of drawing cards as you go, deal the _whole deck_ at the start (as fairly as possible; discard any leftovers).

+You can play at most 2 cards during a turn.
+(And don't refill during review as there is no market.)

-If you run out of cards, your suspect is immediately reviewed.
+If you have no cards at the start of your turn, your suspect is immediately reviewed.
 If they don't die, you receive their evidence pile as your new hand cards.
+{{% /rules-block %}}

+{{% rules-block heading="Speedy Variant" %}}
+When a suspect is murdered, completely remove their tile from the row.
+This means the game speeds up (and simplifies) more and more as it progresses.
 {{% /rules-block %}}

 {{% /rules-block %}}